Yana Peel: Serpentine Galleries

+Chanel

+In March 2020, Peel joined Chanel as the new global head of arts and culture and a board member of Fondation Chanel.
+Peel leads Chanel’s initiatives across arts and culture globally and has played a key role in advancing its association with the arts.

+Peel launched Chanel Connects and the Chanel Culture Fund, which partners with cultural institutions in countries around the world to help champion new ideas and foster creativity.
+Peel is considered one of the art world’s power brokers and forges notable partnerships, while remaining committed to democratising art appreciation.

+Peel is responsible for Chanel’s art partners programmes.
+She has established global initiatives with leading cultural institutions such as the Pompidou, National Portrait Gallery, Leeum Museum of Art in Seoul, Rijksmuseum, Power Station of Art, Australian Ballet, Museum of Contemporary Art Chicago and others.
+She is also responsible for collaborations with cultural leaders, including Maria Balshaw, Tristram Hunt at the Victoria and Albert Museum, Nicholas Cullinan at the NPG and National Theatre director Rufus Norris.

 Philanthropy

 Peel co-chaired Para Site, a not-for-profit contemporary art space in Hong Kong, from 2010 to 2015.
 She has been involved with the project since 2009.

 Peel founded the Victoria and Albert Museum's design fund in 2011.
 The fund supported the acquisition of contemporary design objects.

 Peel is a member of NSPCC's therapeutic board.
 Inspired by her children, in 2008 Peel produced a series of toddler-friendly art books published by Templar, including: Art For Baby, Color For Baby and Faces For Baby.
-These books feature works by artists ranging from Damien Hirst to Keith Haring.
-Proceeds from the sales of the books go towards the NSPCC.
+The books feature works by artists ranging from Damien Hirst to Keith Haring.
+Proceeds from sales go towards the NSPCC.

 Personal life

 In 1999, Peel married Stephen Peel, a private equity financier.
 They have two children and live in Bayswater, London.